tlswg/tls13-spec/draft-ietf-tls-tls13.md

 server), the server corrects the mismatch with a HelloRetryRequest and the client will need to restart the handshake with an appropriate "key_share" extension, as shown in Figure 2:
+If no common cryptographic parameters can be negotiated, the server will send a "handshake_failure" or "insufficient_security" fatal alert (see {{alert-protocol}}).

 ~~~
          Client                                               Server